 DBT has proven effective in treating patients with various types of emotion dysregulation, eating disorders, trauma, and chemical dependency, and it has had measurably successful outcomes in our Women’s Program.
 It helps patients validate and accept their emotions and experiences while also focusing on building skills so they can make necessary changes in their lives.

-Treatment includes a comprehensive evaluation by a board certified psychiatrist, an individualized treatment plan, evidence-based treatment, group and individual therapy, medication management, family therapy, psychoeducation groups, and expressive therapies like yoga, art, and writing.
+Treatment at both partial hospital and intensive outpatient levels of care includes a comprehensive evaluation by a board certified psychiatrist, an individualized treatment plan, evidence-based treatment, group and individual therapy, medication management, family therapy, psychoeducation groups, and expressive therapies like yoga, art, and writing.

 Through this program, we help our patients reduce self-harming behaviors and learn skills that help them exert more control over their emotions, including:

 - Mindfulness skills to help them be present in the here and now

 - Distress tolerance skills to help them get through distressing situations

 - Emotion regulation skills to decrease impulsiveness

 - Interpersonal effectiveness skills to maintain healthy relationships.

 In balancing acceptance and change strategies, DBT helps women identify when they should use what type of skills to be more effective in their lives.